Reading time: 5 minutes

 - Can I return to Australia for a week each year to pass the test?

 - Do the residency rules differ for those in the retirement phase?

 - Can I set up an SMSF while I’m living overseas?

 Growing numbers of Australians spend time living overseas for work or in retirement.
 If you plan to be one of them and you have an SMSF, you need to be aware of residency requirements.
 Failure to do so could result in the loss of tax concessions, penalties or the forced winding up of your fund.

-SMSFs must pass residency requirements at all time to be eligible for the tax concessions that are available under Australian superannuation legislation.
-Member contributions and fund earnings in compliant Australian SMSFs are taxed at the concessional super rate of 15%, up to certain contributions limits.
+The tax concessions available under Australian superannuation legislation are worth protecting, especially for higher income earners on high marginal tax rates.
+Member contributions and fund earnings in compliant Australian SMSFs are taxed at the concessional super rate of 15%, instead of your marginal tax rate, up to certain contributions limits.

 What is the SMSF residency test?

-The three residency rules or conditions that an SMSF must meet to be classified as an Australian super fund are listed below.
+There are three residency rules or conditions that an SMSF must meet to be classified as an Australian super fund.

 The initial contribution to set up the SMSF must have been paid and accepted in Australia (or the fund must have at least one Australian-based asset).